 To create an annotation manually using the editor, mark a piece of text and then press the enter key.
 This creates an annotation of the type of the editor mode, having bounds corresponding to the selection.
+You can also use the "Quick Annotate" action from the context menu.

-It is also possible to choose the annotation type; press shift + enter (smart insert) for this.
-Then a dialog asks for the annotation type to create, either select the desired type or use the associated key shortcut.
+It is also possible to choose the annotation type; press shift + enter (smart insert) or click on "Annotate" in the context menu for this.
+A dialog will ask for the annotation type to create; either select the desired type or use the associated key shortcut.
+In the screen shot below, pressing the "p" key will create a Person annotation for "Obama".

-To delete an annotation select it and press the delete key.
-Only annotations of the editor mode can be selected.
+To delete an annotation, select it and press the delete key.
+Only annotations of the editor mode can be deleted with this method.
+To delete non-editor mode annotations use the Outline View.